 RMCAD is concerned with the individual student and will consider all of the circumstances in a particular case when assigning sanctions.
-This includes past disciplinary record, nature of the violation, and severity of damage, injury or harm.
-Sanctions are intended to be progressive and educational in nature, with a goal of preventing future violations from occurring.
+This includes past disciplinary records, the nature of the violation, and severity of the damage, injury, or harm.
+Sanctions are intended to be progressive and educational in nature, with the goal of preventing future violations from occurring.
 One or more of the following sanctions may be imposed for violating the Student Code of Conduct policy.